Samkth123/KTH-md/Growth/Session 4/Navigating path to a smarter growth.md

 	- These companies lacked the cash to grow with the competition, which was shown through having a sustainable growth rate under their competitive growth rate
 	- Hobsons choice: Either grow at market rate and risk going bankrupt, or grow sustainably but loose market position
 	- Two-stage approach to get out of it:
-		- First increase cash flow and profitability by refocusing on core business, sell of noncore assets and take steps to improve operational efficiency (ex production cost fixs).
+		- First increase cash flow and profitability by refocusing on core business, sell of noncore assets and take steps to improve operational efficiency (ex minimize production cost).
 			- These measures increases sustainable growth rate
 		- Once company reached a sustainable growth rate that exceeded competitive growth rate, they could "afford" to grow again and invest in market and product initiatives aimed at generating new growth
 - Growth laggards